-Another 20% of problems were coming from the fact that nobody ever worked on SEO backlinks.
+Another 20% of the problems were coming from the fact that nobody ever worked on SEO backlinks.
 There were very little submissions to legal directories, no lawyer-specific guest blog posts, etc. So Google saw it as a sign that nobody on the internet wrote anything about our client.

 But the most problems were coming from the fact that our client’s SEO content strategy was ineffective.
 Instead of setting up a SMART goal and pursue something narrow and specific, our client (with a limited budget) went for very expensive and general keywords trying and failing to compete with law firms with huge budgets.

 There were many other problems like poor case studies, absence of video content, mediocre reviews, etc.

 During the following 4 months performed the following work: